The risks of not having strong passwords

 - Don't use the same password anywhere else

 Often browsers such as Google will help suggest strong complex passwords you can use.
-And these browsers have their own password manager that you can use.
-But you should always make sure that you are using the latest version of your browser and operating system, to ensure full security.
+And these browsers have a password manager that you can use.
+But you should always use the latest version of your browser and operating system, to ensure full security.

 What is a password manager?